Tom DeLay: Legislative and electoral methods

-Controversies
+Legal and ethical issues

-Campaign money laundering
+Campaign finance charges

 Following official admonishments by the United States House Committee on Ethics, DeLay was charged in 2005 with money laundering and conspiracy charges related to illegal campaign finance activities aimed at helping Republican candidates for Texas state office in the 2002 elections.
 The indictment was sought by Ronnie Earle, the Democratic former District Attorney of Travis County (which includes the state capital of Austin).
 A first grand jury rejected Earle's indictment attempt, but a second grand jury issued an indictment for one count of criminal conspiracy on September 28, 2005.
 On October 3, a third grand jury indicted DeLay for the more serious offense of money laundering.

 An arrest warrant was issued on October 19, 2005, and DeLay turned himself in the next day to the Harris County Sheriff's Office in Houston.
-In accordance with House Republican Conference rules, DeLay temporarily resigned from his position as House Majority Leader.
+In accordance with House Republican Conference rules, DeLay temporarily resigned from his position as House majority leader.
 On January 7, 2006, after pressure from fellow Republicans, he announced that he would not seek to return to the post.
 On June 9, 2006, he resigned from Congress.

-After two judges recused themselves, the Chief Justice of the Texas Supreme Court assigned Senior District Judge Pat Priest, a San Antonio Democrat, to preside over the trial.
+After two judges recused themselves, the Chief Justice of the Texas Supreme Court assigned Senior District Judge Pat Priest to preside over the trial.

 DeLay moved to dismiss all charges.
 Judge Priest dismissed one count of the indictment alleging conspiracy to violate election law but allowed the other, more serious charges of money laundering and conspiracy to engage in money laundering to proceed.
 He also refused to allow a change of venue from Travis County, which the defense argued could not be the site of an impartial trial, to Fort Bend County, in which DeLay resided.
 The trial began on October 26, 2010, in Austin.

+Conviction

 On November 24, 2010, DeLay was found guilty by a Travis County jury on both counts.
 The range of possible sentences was probation to between 5 and 99 years in prison and up to $20,000 in fines, though the judge could have chosen probation.
 On January 10, 2011, after a sentencing hearing, the judge sentenced DeLay to three years in prison on the charge of conspiring to launder corporate money into political donations.
 On the charge of money laundering, he was sentenced to five years in prison, but that was probated for 10 years, meaning DeLay would serve 10 years' probation.
 Dick DeGuerin was DeLay's defense attorney.